shahzaibkhan2/Crypto-Price-App/README.md

 ![HOME PAGE](src/assets/crypto_1.jpg)
-# Crypto Price App Developed with React and Redux Toolkit
+# Crypto Price App Developed with React, Redux Toolkit & Firebase

-I Built a fully functional, responsive and beautiful Crypto Price using JavaScript, HTML and CSS, Git and Github, Redux / Redux Toolkit and ECMA Script on ReactJs.
+I Built a fully functional, responsive and beautiful Crypto Price using JavaScript, HTML and CSS, Git and Github, Firebase, Authentications, Redux / Redux Toolkit and ECMA Script on ReactJs.
 I fetched the YouTube API using advanced JavaScript async await methods and ECMA Script methods.
 This website is available on my Github ID.
 I have also hosted this website on Vercel at this address https://crypto-price-app-shahzaib.vercel.app to make it available to the public